 The centerpiece of Berat is its 13th-century castle, which is enveloped by a walled citadel.
 Foundations for the complex were laid as early as the 4th Century BC.
 Featuring Byzantine churches, mosques and the remains of an underground water cistern, the area is a mosaic of different influences and epochs.
 Incredibly, families still live inside the stone citadel today – when you walk up the steep hill to visit, you’ll often encounter women selling lace tablecloths or men shepherding their flocks amongst the ruins.

 The National Ethnographic Museum is worth visiting if you want to learn more about the area’s history.
 Leave yourself ample time to dine at some of Berat’s best restaurants, including the ever-popular Homemade Food Lili, which is set in the courtyard of a family home.
+Check this Berat day trip to visit Berat in a day!

 Contributed by Emily from Wander-Lush.